How Can I Build a Software?

 We normally use their feedback to refine the layout, colors, and interactions.
 We repeat this process until our design feels intuitive and efficient.

-Once our software’s design is ready, we create a solid foundation by architecting the software.
-Software architecture acts as a blueprint, defining how different components of our software will interact and function.
+Once your software’s design is ready, it’s time to create a solid foundation by architecting the software.
+Software architecture acts as a blueprint, defining how different components of your software will interact and function.

 How to Choose the Right Software Architecture